shuckc/verilog-utils/README.md

 littletoe (synth)
 -----------------
-Basic read-only MAC/IP/TCP stack to follow a specific TCP session at the data level, from wire-format packets.
+Basic line-speed read-only MAC/IP/TCP stack to follow a specific TCP session at the data level, from wire-format EthernetII packets.

 bcd (synth)
 -----------